Hiwonder-docs/JetMax/source/docs/6_Advanced_Program_Lessons.md

 > [!NOTE]
 >
-> **Note: please don’t invert the position of these two brass pillars.
+> **Note: please don't invert the position of these two brass pillars.
 The single-pass brass pillar is on the back and double-pass brass pillar on the front.**

 2)  The look after installation is as the picture shown.